bloovis/sup-notmuch.mirror/README.md

 * `:sent_folder`: a string containing the name of the mail folder to be used to store sent emails.
   If not specified, the default is `sent`.
-* `:draft_folder`: a string containing the name of the mail folder to be used to store draft emails (i.e., composed but unsent emails)
+* `:draft_folder`: a string containing the name of the mail folder to be used to store draft emails (i.e., composed but unsent emails).
   If not specified, the default is `draft`.

 All of my changes are on the `notmuch` branch of this repository.
 I